How to Read Food Labels and Tips

 Nutritional label reading

-An interesting lesson presented during my course at eCornell was on "nutritional label reading" by a dietitian, nutritionist, and Chef Jeff Novick.
-Jeff makes label reading easy and takes out the guessing, mystery, and the deception that is hidden in the food labels.
+An interesting lesson presented during my course at eCornell was on "nutritional label reading" by a dietitian, nutritionist, and Chef, Jeff Novick.
+Jeff makes label reading easy and removes the guessing, mystery, and deception that are hidden in food labels.

 See how good you are at reading labels!